ngmeijer/Minor-Skilled-Notes/Obsidian Mind/Minor Skilled/Tank Simulator/Design document Tank Simulator.md

  - UI for all camera modes
 	 - Reloading
 	 - Popups
+	 - UI for target finding system
  - A physics-accurate shell-firing system
- - A formula to calculate shell force needed to hit the target.
+ - A formula for AI agents to calculate shell force needed to hit the target.
-	 - If fired shell comes from an AI agent, include an "accuracy" variable into the formula.
+	 - Include an "accuracy" variable into the formula to make varying "experienced" agents.
  - Particle systems on shell fire & hit
  - Sound effects
 	 - Shell fire & hit
 	 - Reloading
+- Ammo system

 ### Skills I want to learn
  - System design.